 Serán talvez los potros de bárbaros Atilas;

-Perhaps they are the colts of barbarous Attilas
+Perhaps they are the colts of barbarous Attilas,

 o los heraldos negros que nos manda la Muerte.